ni/monodrive-documentation/docs/LV_client/tutorials/Logger.md

 User will also need to connect the **Configuration** output of the sensor to the **Configuration** input of the `mono_logger.vi`

 User will need to specify any custom name for the log file, taking into account that the name of the file by default will be the type of the sensor logged.
-For instance, if there are two `Camera` sensors, only one file `Camera.bin` will be created, to avoid this the user needs to specify a name for the second camera sensor, i.e. `Frontal` so that the second file is created with the name `Camera_Frontal.bin`
+For instance, if there are two `Camera` sensors, only one file `Camera.bin` will be created, to avoid this from happening, the user will need to specify a name for the second camera sensor, i.e. `Frontal` so that the second file is created with the name `Camera_Frontal.bin`.

 This VI will produce a binary file for the following sensors: